Tag: Margaret Ferrier

 The below Parliamentary question was asked by Margaret Ferrier on 2016-01-27.

-To ask the Secretary of State for Scotland, what recent discussions he has had with the Scottish Government on the screening of asylum seekers in Scotland.
+To ask the Secretary of State for Scotland, pursuant to the Answer of 21 July 2015 to Question 7427, what discussions he has had with Ministers of the Scottish Government on the implications of holding a referendum on the UK’s membership of the EU within eight weeks of elections to the Scottish Parliament.

 David Mundell